rytsikau/ee.Yrewind/README.md

 ##### [**` -start=[YYYYMMDD:hhmm], -start=[Y:hhmm], -start=[T:hhmm], -start=-[minutes], -start=beginning, -start=wait `**](#)

 The parameter specifies the point in time in the past from which the stream will be saved.
-If this parameter is missing, the program records a live stream in real time, starting from the moment the program starts.
+If this parameter is missing, the program records a livestream in real time, starting from the moment the program starts.

 To save the time interval from 7:10AM to 8:10AM on July 15, 2020:
 >     yrewind -url='https://www.youtube.com/watch?v=9Auq9mYxFEE' -start=20200715:0710